 I don’t think Emerald Princess Captain Martin Stenzel is giving up his day job anytime soon to pursue a stand-up career.
 But his practised, but still priceless response to “This is my first cruise” with “Yes, mine too.
 I was a truck driver last week” gets a hearty laugh from all on our bridge tour.

-Also a first time cruiser, I’m continually amazed how many countless ways there were to enjoy sea days.
+Also a first time cruiser, I’m continually surprised by the countless ways there are to enjoy sea days.
 On board the premium luxury Emerald Princess for a leisurely 6 night cruise meandering across the Tasman with 3,079 others it ended all too quickly.

 Princess Cruises promise ‘Big ship choice, small ship feel’ and I decide to take them up on the challenge.
 It would take a world cruise to complete all the activities on board the Emerald Princess.
 There are art auctions, Sudoku, Go Pro seminars and basketball shoot-outs.
 For those who like a flutter, you can try your hand at Texas Hold’em or the Casino.

 There are endless kick back and relax options for those looking to take Princess Cruises’ up on their tag line ’Come Back New’.
 A few hours on your balcony, viewing the densely forested cliffs and snow-capped mountains of Dusky, Doubtful and Milford Sounds is magical.
 The social media ready Sounds require no filters and at twilight the sky and ocean melt into one.